 When a food becomes disassociated from its origins, it is Nishtaneh (fundamentally changed); and if it has both chemical changes to its structure and also a change in its taste it is no longer associated with its original identity.
 Thus, the many foods produced by fermentation in which the final product is changed in both taste and form from the feedstock, would qualify as Nishtaneh and be permissible even if they originated from non-Kosher foods.

 Waste or dung or refuse shed from an animal is one kind of pirsha.
 But it also describes an egg once it is laid by a hen.
 It begins its life as part of the hen, but attains its own status once dropped in the nest.
 Another pirsha is honey: You can’t eat a bee if you want to keep kosher, but honey is part of the Jewish New Year table.
-And as Rabbi Rabi explains further, all sorts of cosmetics and medicines are kosher because they are made using pirsha from non-kosher sources.
+And as Rabbi Rabi explains later, all sorts of cosmetics and medicines are kosher because they are made using pirsha from non-kosher sources.

 Finally, there is the strange case of that most mysterious of transformations: the ritual of the Red Heifer.
 The Torah describes how the impurity of death is finally erased: the Red Heifer is al pirsha yisrof, “on its own entrails burnt.”
 As Rabbi Baruch Binyamin Hakohen Melman suggests in his essay “Exploring the Zero Sum,” the two words pirsha and yisrof come from inversions of the same root letters – PRSh – SRF [P and F are the same in Hebrew; Sh and S, are too].
 The inversion, he says, is meant to remind us of the paradox of life that makes the Red Heifer magic so impenetrable: purity and impurity are bound together, flip sides of the same coin, always equaling out in the spiritual calculus of the world.